Technical Deep Dive

 - ✓ Base image creation

-- ✓ Systemd service + seccomp profiles
+- ✓ Background service and security profiles

 - ✓ Default configuration